 14. The Sixth Sense

-This is the movie which immortalized the above quote.
+This is the movie that immortalized the above quote.
 The debut film of M. Night Shyamalan, ‘The Sixth Sense’ is gripping from the start to the end.
 Yet again, we have Bruce Willis who is haunted by his own demons and is at his wit’s end to figure out what is happening with the little boy who sees dead people all the time.
 The ending to ‘The Sixth Sense’ ended up becoming one of the most popular film endings ever, because of how well it worked with the rest of the film upon re-watches.
 The ending makes sense in the best way possible.
 Shyamalan also began to work in twist endings into all of his later pictures, though not all of them have been this good, save for maybe ‘Unbreakable’ (2000).

 Read More: Best Prison Escape Movies of All Time